adamjstevenson/adamjstevenson.github.io/_posts/2018-05-28-the-next-generation-of-enterprise-software.md

   <div class="col-md-8">
     <h2>Local man weirdly excited about enterprise software</h2>
     <p>
-      I've spent my career working across all kinds of companies since I got out of school, ranging from solo endeavors I ran myself to large Fortune 500 enterprises.
+      I've spent my career working across all kinds of companies since I got out of school over 10 years ago (ugh), ranging from solo endeavors I ran myself to large Fortune 500 enterprises.
 I'm also about 3.5 years into my time at a high-growth tech company, so at this point I've had the chance to do the (very) small, medium, and large company thing.
     </p>
     <p>
-      I'm grateful to have this background in part because it's provided me perspective on how different types of companies work, along which tools they use.
-With that in mind, the area I think the segment that we'll see change the most, and where there's the most opportunity for ambitious upstarts, is the enterprise.
-The way large companies work is evolving rapidly: we'll continue to see operations improve for these businesses through adoption of better tools and infrastructure.
+      I'm grateful to have this background because it's given me perspective on how different types of companies work, along which tools they use.
+With that in mind, I believe the segment that we'll see change the most, and where there's the most opportunity for ambitious upstarts, is the enterprise.
+The way large companies work, along with the kind of software they require, is evolving rapidly: we'll continue to see operations improve for these businesses through adoption of better tools and infrastructure.
     </p>
     <p>
       Large enterprises also employ <a href="https://www.census.gov/content/dam/Census/library/publications/2015/econ/g12-susb.pdf" target="_blank"> more than half</a> of the American workforce, so firms providing tools in this space can make a serious impact on a large number of users by improving the work lives of over 100 million people.
 (Ask someone working for a large company how they feel about the software they use every day.)